-Qiana Walker, High School Administrative Assistant Downtown Campus, Room M212
+Qiana Velez, High School Administrative Assistant South Campus, Room A100

-Students enrolled in Afternoon Technical High School at South Campus start their day with academics as early as 10:15 a.m. and attend their career training program in the afternoon, from 3-6 p.m.
+Students enrolled in Afternoon Technical High School at South Campus start their day with academics and attend their career education program in the afternoon.

 Afternoon High School Career Education Programs:

 Students learn collision repair methodology, frame and body straightening, the use of cutting tools, finish work, estimating and tool management.

 Students learn to use diagnostic equipment, perform repairs, overhaul transmissions and more while working toward their ASE certifications in Bates' active auto service shop.

 Students learn to diagnose, repair, and rebuild powertrains, electrical systems, and hydraulic and brake systems of diesel powered vehicles in a service-oriented shop.

 Learn to produce and edit TV, video, and web-based digital media using professional-grade editing software and video equipment.